EMEZYK/Project3.Node.PlantLovers/README.md

 ### **/categories**
 <br>
 Create category.
+Only a user with admin permissions can add an category.
 Example body in that request:

 <br>